jidongbsu/cs452-device-driver-2/README.md

 ## Learning Objectives

 - Learning how to interact with an I/O device.
-- Gaining a better understanding of interrupts.
+- Gaining a better understanding of interrupts, and interrupt handlers.
+- Understanding the difference between polling and interrupts.

 ## Important Notes